Tisma09/leap_motion_noetic/README.md

 # ROS LEAP MOTION FOR NOETIC

-ROS driver for the Leap Motion Controller
+ROS driver for the Leap Motion Controller based on [leap_motion](https://github.com/ros-drivers/leap_motion) but has been almost completely rewritten to support Noetic and improve functionality.

 ## REQUIREMENTS

 This code is valid only for [ROS Noetic](http://wiki.ros.org/noetic).
-For previous ROS distributions, please refer to the original repository: [https://github.com/ros-drivers/leap_motion](https://github.com/ros-drivers/leap_motion).
+For previous ROS distributions, please refer to the original repository: [leap_motion](https://github.com/ros-drivers/leap_motion).

 On ROS Noetic, the `libLeap` package is not compatible with `rocpp`.
 Therefore, this package uses a Python wrapper that has been recompiled with SWIG to ensure compatibility with Python 3.